swhitty/swift-mutex/README.md

 let val = state.withLock { $0 += 1 }
 ```

+# Gist

+A simpler version compatible with macOS 13 / iOS 16 can be found in [this gist](https://gist.github.com/swhitty/571deb25d84c1954a7a01aafa661496e).

 # Credits

 swift-mutex is primarily the work of [Simon Whitty](https://github.com/swhitty).